paulebreo/esl-words-android/README.md

 ## Troubleshooting hints
-Since Flutter is still not v1.0, you might encounter version incompability errors because new features could break compatibility.
+Since Flutter is still not v1.0, you might encounter version incompability errors because new framework features could break compatibility.

 This repo uses the `beta` channel which is the "stable" branch of the Flutter framework